JosefinE7/MS2_SpaceStation/README.md

-# The ISS in real time
+# The ISS in Real Time

 For my second project I decided to make a website based around the International Space Station or ISS for short.
 While we are stepping into a new age in space exploration through companies like SpaceX and Virgin Galactic; the ISS has made it possible for people to have an ongoing presence in space.
 The ISS has been, and continues to be a driving force in all kinds of scientific research as well as international collaboration.